-Liver problems (liver toxicity) have occurred in people who took MVC.
-An allergic reaction may happen before liver problems occur.
-Stop taking MVC and call the study doctor right away if you get any of the following signs or symptoms:
+- Liver problems (liver toxicity) have occurred in people who took MVC.
+An allergic reaction or serious skin reaction may happen before liver problems occur.
+Stop taking MVC and call the study doctor or your healthcare provider right away if you get any of the following signs or symptoms:

 - Rash on your body (allergic reaction)

-- Yellowing of the skin or whites of your eyes
+- yellowing of the skin or whites of your eyes (jaundice)

-- Dark urine
+- dark urine

-- Vomiting
+- vomitina

-- Stomach pain
+- stomach pain

-• If your healthcare provider informs you that you have an elevated liver-related function test.
-People who are co-infected with hepatitis B might be at higher risk of having liver problems.
+- elevated liver-related function test.- People who are co-infected with hepatitis B might be at higher risk of having liver problems.

->Heart problems, including heart attack.
+➤ Heart problems, including heart attack.

-≻Low blood pressure when standing up, which can cause dizziness or fainting.
+Low blood pressure when standing up, which can cause dizziness or fainting.
 People who have serious kidney problems may be at increased risk for dizziness and fainting.

-In addition to the serious side effects listed above, additional side effects include:
+In addition to the serious side effects listed above, the most common effects of MVC in adults include: